 Applicants may be required to make contributions, either wholly or in part, towards the development and implementation of safer routes to school and other road safety measures in the vicinity of development site or linking to local services and facilities such as rail or bus stations or the core path network.
-Stirling Council have highlighted that the existing pedestrian bridge, which provides a safe route to the town centre from the south of the river, has a limited lifespan and this is considered further in the Callander South Masterplan Framework.
+One example is that Stirling Council have highlighted that the existing pedestrian bridge, which provides a safe route to the town centre from the south of the river, has a limited lifespan and this is considered further in the Callander South Masterplan Framework

-Stirling Council have also highlighted that a second river crossing (road bridge) in the town would be beneficial to help reduce the load of traffic using Bridgend.
+Stirling Council have also highlighted that a second river crossing (road and active travel bridge) in the town would be beneficial to help reduce the load of traffic using Bridgend.
 It would also take some of the intrusive traffic away from the town centre and the congestion issues for the High Street.
 In this regard, residential and commercial development within or adjacent to Callander, including the Callander South Masterplan area, are likely to be required to contribute to the long-term requirement for a new road bridge.
-A Strategic Infrastructure Assessment will be required to be produced and will be included within any subsequent updated version of this planning guidance.
-The assessment will include projected costs for the road bridge and how much contribution is required per house in Callander.
+Work is being undertaken to establish bridge costs and identify funding options.
+Developers are likely to have a role in contributing funding to a second river crossing and a Strategic Infrastructure Assessment will be required to be produced and will be included within any subsequent updated versions of the Callander South Masterplan Framework planning guidance.
+The assessment will include projected costs for the road bridge and how much contribution is required per development use in Callander.

-The Blairmore, Kilmun and Strone Community Development Trust have highlighted the issues with the un-adopted High Road in Blairmore and Strone.
+Blairmore Village Trust have highlighted the issues with the un-adopted High Road in Blairmore and Strone.
 Development proposals within these villages may be required to contribute towards the upgrade of the High Road leading to adoption and this would be discussed and agreed with Argyll and Bute Council depending on the type and scale of development.